Learn to Speak English Easily: Use of ‘a’, ‘an’ and ‘the’

 He is an honourable man.

-We use ‘an’ before some abbreviations which begin with ‘A,E,F,H,I,L,M,N,O,R,S or X when pronounced as individual letters.
+- Before some abbreviations which begin with ‘A,E,F,H,I,L,M,N,O,R,S or X when pronounced as individual letters.
 We use ‘a’ when the abbreviation begins with a consonant.

 Mohan is an IAS Officer.